 With mouthwatering burgers, sensuous salads, and tantalizing entrées, the wildly popular Farmhouse Tap and Grill restaurant located in downtown Burlington.
 With a farm-to-table philosophy, the Farmhouse supports Vermont farms and their produce.
 In addition, it boasts one of the most robust taprooms around, including a beer garden where you stretch out in post-ride glory and sip on a local craft beer.
 Overall, this is the place to come for a hearty, wholesome meal and support Vermont’s local economy.

 Benvenuto to Pascolo Ristorante, an Italian-themed dinner restaurant and part of the Farmhouse Group.
-From homemade pastas to wood-fired - or al legna - pizzas, this warm and friendly ristorante will fill your belly with fabulous food and cheer after a ride.
-With a window to the kitchen, you can watch chefs create their pastas in front of your own eyes!
+From homemade pasta to wood-fired - or al legna - pizzas, this warm and friendly ristorante will fill your belly with fabulous food and cheer after a ride.
+With a window to the kitchen, you can watch chefs create their pasta in front of your own eyes!
 Pascolo Ristorante’s ingredients support local farmers, and you can ride up to it in downtown Burlington to treat yourself to quality cuisine.
 Buono appetito!

 Tucked away in an old-fashioned diner-style locale in downtown Burlington, this renowned taqueria and cantina will snap you to your senses with its saucy and sensual flavors.
 With their “farm-to-taco” ideology, El Cortijo brings in only the finest local ingredients to combine into a plethora of plates.
-Not only do they serve tantalizing tacos and burritos, they also boast a robust tequila menu, featuring everything from a blanco to a mezcal - and even a Vermont-made tequila!
+Not only do they serve tantalizing tacos and burritos, but they also boast a robust tequila menu, featuring everything from a blanco to a mezcal - and even a Vermont-made tequila!
 Whether you go for a brunch calorie boost before a ride, or to thrill your tastebuds after a long day on the wheels, El Cortijo is muy delicioso!

 A stone’s throw from Burlington, the Guild Tavern is an ideal destination for those who seek hearty, nourishing après-ride meals.
 From steak frites to salmon salad, the Tavern covers all its bases.
 They take their cooking seriously, and, with a wood-fired grill, there is no doubt you will enjoy every morsel.
 With an extensive local beer list and wines from sustainable small-growers, you can expect to kick back and refuel in style after spending a day bike-touring Vermont.